neovim/neovim/MAINTAIN.md

 Release "often", but not "early".

 The (unreleased) `master` branch is the "early" channel; it should not be released if it's not stable.
-Medium-risk changes may be merged to `master` if the next feature-release is not imminent.
+High-risk changes may be merged to `master` if the next feature-release is not imminent.

 For maintenance releases, create a `release-x.y` branch.
-If the current stable release has a major bug:
+If the current release has a major bug:

 1. Fix the bug on `master`.
 2. Cherry-pick the fix to `release-x.y`.
-3. Cut a release from `release-x.y` (run `scripts/release.sh`).
+3. Cut a release from `release-x.y`.
+    - Run `./scripts/release.sh`
+    - Update (force-push) the remote `stable` tag.

 See also: https://github.com/neovim/neovim/issues/862